bholeneha/Stock_Analysis/README.md

 ![Refactored Output](Resources/Extra/Refactored_Output.PNG)

 A for loop was used to output all the stored values at the end of the code.
+More comments were also added to make the code more readable and easy to understand.

 Original | Refactored